adam-p/markdown-here/NOTES.md

   * Custom CSS?
   * Custom hotkey?

+* Maybe rendered output should sometimes use `<br>` instead of `<p>` elements?
+I don't have any solid examples, but it seems to me that some clients might choke if presented with `<p>`-centric HTML when they only edit `<br>` content.
+Now that we count `<br>`-vs-`<p>` during HTML-to-text conversion, maybe we could use that information to alter the output to match.
+  * But it's hard to justify that kind of change with no evidence of benefit.

 ## Better HTML-to-Text

 [Need to flesh out these notes.]

+`jsHtmlToText.js` isn't very smart.
+New `mdh-html-to-text.js` has access to the DOM and could check element styles and whatnot to do a better HTML-to-text conversion.

 Thunderbird's nsIEditor::outputToString does a really great job with HTML-to-text.
 Too bad it's all C++.
 Links to the code anyway: